-Britain enveloped in mourning for a queen revered worldwide
+Britain mourns Queen Elizabeth as King Charles takes throne

 Charles called his mother’s death “a moment of the greatest sadness for me and all members of my family,” adding: “I know her loss will be deeply felt throughout the country, the Realms and the Commonwealth, and by countless people around the world.”

-The changing of the guard comes at a fraught moment for Britain — and just after a brand-new prime minister took the reigns.
+The changing of the guard comes at a fraught moment for Britain — and just after a brand-new prime minister took the reins.

 Truss, appointed by the queen just 48 hours earlier, called Elizabeth “the rock on which modern Britain was built.”

-British subjects outside Buckingham Palace wept when officials carried a notice confirming the queen’s death to the wrought-iron gates of the queen’s London home.
+Some people gathered outside Buckingham Palace wept when officials carried a notice confirming the queen’s death to the wrought-iron gates on Thursday.
 Hundreds gathered in the rain, and mourners laid heaps of colorful bouquets at the gates.

-“As a young person, this is a really huge moment,” said Romy McCarthy, 20.
-“It marks the end of an era, particularly as a woman.
-We had a woman who was in power as someone to look up to.”

 World leaders extended condolences and paid tribute to the queen.